Take-Home Pay Calculator UK 2026–27

 Pension contributions

 Three pension schemes affect take-home pay differently.
-Under salary sacrifice, your gross pay is reduced by the contribution before tax and NI are calculated, saving both income tax and employee NI.
+Under salary sacrifice, your gross pay is reduced by the contribution before tax and NI are calculated — salary sacrifice reduces both your tax and NI.
 Under net pay arrangements (common in workplace pensions), the contribution reduces taxable income but NI is still calculated on full gross pay.
 Relief at source works similarly to net pay for take-home calculation — the pension provider claims basic rate tax relief directly from HMRC on your behalf.

 Student loan repayments